sktime/sktime/sktime/libs/README.md

   Unofficial fork of abandoned package from June 2024 onwards, see [pykalman issue 109](https://github.com/pykalman/pykalman/issues/109).

+* `uni2ts` - a package implementing the MOIRAIForecaster.
+Unofficial fork of the package with minimal dependencies and code specific to the forecaster.
+ Official package available at [pypi](https://pypi.org/project/uni2ts/).

 * `vmdpy` - a package implementing Variational Mode Decomposition.
   Official fork, `vmdpy` is maintained in `sktime` since August 2023.